kubeflow/examples/README.md

 1. CI/CD for model binaries, building and deploying a docker image for serving in Seldon
 1. Full tracking of what data produced which model, and what model is being used for inference
 1. Automatic updates of models based on changes to training data or code
+1. Training with single node Tensorflow and distributed TFJobs

 ### [GitHub issue summarization (Jupyter, Argo, Seldon)](./github_issue_summarization/jupyter_argo_seldon)
 Author: [Hamel Husain](https://github.com/hamelsmu)